AdonisChaban/computer_graphics/README.md

 # Project Details
-project 1: Obamium but Dennis Meadows ptoject 2: SkyBox with no textures
+project 1: Obamium but Dennis Meadows

+project 2: SkyBox with no textures